 ICAEW’s targets

 ICAEW understands the value of diversity to decision-making and innovation.
-To deliver against our 10-year strategy, we must attract and retain the very brightest talent and remove barriers to equity and equality.
-We support gender diversity across all parts of our organisation, and have progressed significantly against our targets on gender diversity for senior roles since signing the Charter.
+To deliver against our new strategy – Direction 2030, we must attract and retain talent, removing barriers to equality.
+We actively pursue gender diversity across all areas of our organisation and have progressed significantly against our targets on gender diversity for senior roles since signing the Charter as well as reducing our Gender Pay Gap by 10.7% since 2017.
+We recognise there is more to do in this area as small changes can dramatically affect the gap.

 Continued support

+We review our targets annually, considering representation among the wider ICAEW workforce.
 We continue to support our female junior talent as part of succession planning, by offering a broad range of training, coaching, and mentoring opportunities.
-We also ensure our managers are trained and accountable for identifying and nurturing talent.

-Finally, we continuously advance our policies in line with our employees’ needs.
-This includes new policies to ensure the impact of women’s health issues are minimised at mid-career stage, and flexible working regulations that enable employees to combine work and family responsibilities more easily.
+Finally, we take an evidence-based approach to continuously advancing our policies in line with our employees’ needs.
+This includes ensuring the impact of women’s health issues are minimised at mid-career stage, and flexible and hybrid working arrangements that enable employees to balance work and family responsibilities more effectively.
+We have enhanced our provisions beyond statutory in our maternity, paternity, shared parental and adoption leave.
+We actively encourage partners to take up shared parental leave.

-The activities listed below seek to increase gender diversity at senior levels and further narrow our Gender Pay Gap, which has decreased for the past two years.
+The activities listed below seek to both increase gender diversity at senior levels and further narrow our Gender Pay Gap.

 ICAEW’s gender diversity initiatives

-We are also about to launch in October 2023 a new programme – “Elevate” – for directors which includes a two-day offsite workshop on inclusive leadership.
-The course will run over multiple weeks and cover a variety of topics such as chairing meetings, stakeholder engagement, credibility and impact, and strategic planning.
+In October 2023 we launched a new programme – “Elevate” – for directors and above, which includes a two-day offsite residential workshop on inclusive leadership.
+The course ran over multiple weeks and covered a variety of topics such as chairing meetings, stakeholder engagement, credibility and impact, and strategic planning.